vatine/sressays/terracrash.md

 ## Background

-Once upon a time, there was a company that ran multiple Kubernetes clusters in-house, on top of CoreOS and ignition.
+Once upon a time, there was a company that ran multiple Kubernetes clusters in-house, on top of CoreOS and Ignition.

 To alleviate possible "you can make things persist on disk" concerns, the machines would always boot "from scratch", using Ignition to always come up in a deterministic state.